ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/vegetation-mapping-module/vegetation-mapping-mapping.md

 These observations are recorded for each site during a site visit.

-This module provides a standardised approach to vegetation classification, which can be used to inform downstream vegetation mapping, reporting and analysis.
+This module provides a standardized approach to vegetation classification, which can be used to inform downstream vegetation mapping, reporting and analysis.

 ### Diagram

-The following diagram show the Vgetation Mapping protocol mapping.
+The following diagram show the Vegetation Mapping protocol mapping.
 The blue nodes are things related to 'land surface disturbance' feature type.
 Light green nodes are things related to 'plant population' feature type and greens nodes are 'plant vouchering' sampling on 'plant population'.
 Orange nodes are things related to 'vegetation disturbance' feature type.
 Yellow nodes are things related to 'land surface substrate' feature type.
 Pink nodes are things related to 'plant community' feature type.
 Purple nodes are 'taking photos' sampling on any materials from site.

 <iframe frameBorder="0" style={{width:"100%",height:"593px"}} src="https://viewer.diagrams.net/?tags=%7B%7D&highlight=0000ff&edit=https%3A%2F%2Fapp.diagrams.net%2F%23G16CzfsvBI087OVKooSSVyb02kfKo4hlf3&layers=1&nav=1&title=vegetation-mapping-example#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D16CzfsvBI087OVKooSSVyb02kfKo4hlf3%26export%3Ddownload"></iframe>